tnguyen10/Spacestagram2/README.md

 # Spacestagram2

 ## Overview
-- Web application that fetches and loads NASA api images (show loading page while waiting for api response)
+- Web application that fetches and loads NASA api images (shows loading page while waiting for api response)
 - User can like an image
 - User can select a date range and fetch images that were taken within that date range
 <img width="1277" alt="Screen Shot 2022-01-17 at 4 02 18 PM" src="https://user-images.githubusercontent.com/35233304/149846505-4a33a9df-edea-496b-a700-56d8a01008a0.png">